observablehq/plot/docs/marks/raster.md

 You can also make this Voronoi diagram with the [voronoi mark](./delaunay.md).
 :::

-If we believe that the observed phenomenon is actually continuous, it might be better to use the _barycentric_ interpolation, which first covers the region with triangles whose vertices are data points, then interpolates values inside each triangle with a linear gradient between the three values.
+If the observed phenomenon is continuous, we can use the _barycentric_ interpolator.
+This constructs a Delaunay triangulation of the samples, and then paints each triangle by interpolating the values of the triangle’s vertices in [barycentric coordinates](https://en.wikipedia.org/wiki/Barycentric_coordinate_system).
 (Points outside the convex hull are extrapolated.)

 :::plot defer
 ```js